Painting in Humid Climates: How to Overcome Challenges and Find Solutions

 Clean and Prime

-Wash walls to remove mold, mildew, and grime.
-Then apply a stain-blocking primer to prevent bleed-through and improve adhesion.
-Oil-based primers work well for humidity resistance.
-For severe stains, use a primer specifically designed for mold and mildew.
+Wash walls to remove mold, mildew, and dirt.
+Then apply a stain-blocking primer for improved adhesion.
+Oil-based primers perform especially well in humid conditions.

 Fill Holes and Cracks

-Provide “tooth” for paint to grip onto.
-Lightly sand walls and trim, especially glossy surfaces.
+Light sanding gives paint a better grip, especially on glossy finishes.
 Wipe away dust with a tack cloth.
-For slick surfaces like tile or laminate, apply an etching primer.
+For slick surfaces like tile, apply an etching primer.

 Use Mold-Resistant Paint